 It’s hard to believe the first month of 2018 is already over, no need to fret just yet, there are still 11 more months left to make a positive impact on your business or team.
 A common objective for the new year might be to increase operational efficiencies- if so, we can certainly help in that regard with any lubricating procedures.
 The Oil Injection Pump from Welker makes automatic lubrication a breeze!

-Topics: Welker, oil injection pump, OIP by Welker, operational efficiencies, automatic lubrication, periodic lubrication, reduced maintenance, turbine meter bearings, technicians, engineers, mechanical contractors, procurement, gas utility, gas transmission, new year
+Topics: Welker, oil injection pump, operational efficiencies, periodic lubrication, reduced maintenance, turbine meter bearings, mechanical contractors, OIP by Welker, automatic lubrication, technicians, engineers, procurement, gas utility, gas transmission, new year

 It had been a few months since Steve’s last (and very productive) visit and Rob was counting down the minutes.
 He was facing quite the conundrum he was looking for advice on.